 Many publications cite the use of Cytoskeleton's kits in the Materials and Methods section of papers.
-Usually the citation is associated with a particular result in the form of a graph or image that helps the you, the authors, present your findings.
+Usually the citation is associated with a particular result in the form of a graph or image that helps you, the authors, present your findings.
 This indicates the utility of the Kits to produce publication quality data in a short timeframe thus helping improve the productivity of your efforts.
-Example citations for pull-down assay kits are shown below.
+Example citations for pull-down assay kits are show below.
 More citations are available on individual product pages.

 Ras Activation Assay Biochem Kit (bead pull down format) (Cat. # BK008)